Financial Planning

 Field notes

 BAH and government quarters.
 Members assigned to government-controlled housing on or off installation do not receive BAH (the housing is the in-kind equivalent).
-Privatized housing under the Military Housing Privatization Initiative (MHPI), where the on-installation housing is owned and operated by Lendlease, Hunt, Corvias, Balfour Beatty, Lincoln Military Housing, or similar partners, is treated differently — members pay rent to the private landlord using BAH, so the BAH continues to be paid.
+Privatized housing under the Military Housing Privatization Initiative (MHPI), where the on-installation housing is owned and operated by Lendlease, Hunt, Corvias, Balfour Beatty, Liberty Military Housing, or similar partners, is treated differently — members pay rent to the private landlord using BAH, so the BAH continues to be paid.
 Verifying which housing status applies at the gaining installation matters for budget planning before a PCS.

 About this entitlement